ClearLotus-git/writeups/SANS_Holiday_Hack/README.md

 # Holiday Hack Challenge 2023 – A Holiday Odyssey - My Journey

 This repository contains my solutions for the SANS Holiday Hack Challenge 2023.
 Each folder corresponds to a specific challenge and includes a markdown file with what I did to solve the challenge.
+Thank you to SANS for putting on another awesome event!